apache/flagon-useralejs/README.md

 | toolName | Name of tool being logged | null |
 | authHeader | Authorization header to be passed to logging endpoint | null |

-If you have included UserALE.js as a `script-tag` in your project, you can use HTML data parameters to pass configuration options to the library through the script tag.
+If you have included UserALE as a `script-tag` in your project, you can use HTML data parameters to pass configuration options to the library through the script tag.
 For example:

 ```html
   <script